Edgenesis/shifu.dev/blog-tech/2022-05-07-connect-private-driver.md

 <img src="/blog-220507/9.png" width="100%" />

-At this point, the SSH service is on, but we need to know the IP of the Raspberry Pi in order to SSH, so we can check it with the `ip addr` that comes with the system.
+At this point, the SSH service is on, but we need to know the IP of the Raspberry Pi in order to SSH, so we can check it with the built-in `ip addr` command.

 <img src="/blog-220507/10.png" width="100%" />